 - Enhanced Safe Harbor plans provide a 100% employer match on up to 4% of an employee's compensation.

-- In a Qualified Automatic Contribution Arrangement (QACA), employees are automatically enrolled in the plan and money is taken out of their paycheck unless they choose to opt out or contribute a different amount.
-The default contribution rate starts at 3% and increases by 1% each year until it maxes out at 6%, unless the employee decides on a different contribution rate.
+- In a Qualified Automatic Contribution Arrangement (QACA), employees are automatically enrolled in the plan and money is taken out of their paycheck unless they decide not to.
+The default contribution rate starts at 3% and increases by 1% every year until it reaches a maximum of 6%, unless the employee decides on a different contribution rate.

 Solo or Individual 401(k) Plan

-Solo and Individual 401(k) plans are are meant for owner-only businesses, or a business where the only employee is a spouse.
-Contributions can be deducted from taxable income and the money is taxed when it's withdrawn.
-This type of retirement account allows individuals to make contributions both as an employer and as an employee, providing higher contribution limits than many other individual-based retirement plans.
-Unlike other 401(k) plans, individual 401(k)s are not subject to annual filings with the IRS unless the account balance surpasses $250,000.
+Solo and Individual 401(k) plans are are meant for people who are self-employed, or a business where the only employee is a spouse.
+Contributions are tax deductible and the money is taxed when it's withdrawn.
+This allows participants to make higher contributions as they can make contributions both as a worker and an employer.
+Unlike other 401(k) plans, individual 401(k)s are not subject to annual filings with the IRS unless the account balance is more than $250,000.

-What plan works best for your and your employees depends on your business and employees.
-If you're interested in opening a 401(k) plan for your small Edwardsville, IL business, schedule an appointment with one of our advisers today to discover more about the benefits and options available to you.
+What plan works best for your and your employees depends on your business and your and your employees' needs.
+If you're considering setting up a 401(k) plan for your small Edwardsville, IL business, schedule a meeting with one of our advisers today to get started.

-How a Financial Advisor Can Help Your Edwardsville, IL Small Business With Your 401(k) Plans
+How a Financial Advisor Can Help Small Edwardsville, IL Businesses With Their 401(k) Plans

-Even considering the benefits of a small business offering a 401(k) plan, some Edwardsville, IL employers may still be cautious, as managing a 401(k) plan is complex and time-consuming.
+Given the great things a 401(k) plan can do for a small business, some Edwardsville, IL employers might still be wary, as they may not have the know-how, time, or interest to establish and operate a plan.
 That’s where we come in.
-Here are some some of the many ways that a financial advisor can help make your life easier in regards to your small business's 401(k) plan:
+Here are some some of the many ways that our advisory firm can assist with your small business’s 401(k) plan:

-- Plan design — A handful of quick internet searches are a poor replacement for years of experience and working on retirement plans every day.
-Financial advisors can work with small business owners to create a 401(k) plan that meets the specific needs of their business and employees.
-They can help choose the plan that most benefits you, set up contribution and matching formulas, and establish eligibility requirements.
+- Plan design — A few quick internet searches are a poor replacement for decades of experience and everyday interaction with retirement plans.
+Financial advisors can work with small business owners to design a 401(k) plan meant expressly to benefit their business.
+They can help choose the right type of plan, set up contribution and matching formulas, and establish eligibility requirements.

-- Establishing and operating a plan — There are numerous requirements you must adhere to when beginning your small business 401(k).
-You must:
+- Initiating and managing a plan — There are numerous requirements you must adhere to when initiating your small business 401(k).
+You have to:

 - Adopt a written plan document